leo-project/leofs/docs/admin/settings/cluster.md

 This document outlines the various configuration items to keep in mind when planning your LeoFS cluster, and this document leads you to be able to correctly configure a LeoFS cluster when planning and launching it.

+## Prior Knowledge

+LeoFS adopts [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) of the consistency model, it takes priority over AP*(Availability and Partition tolerance)* over C*(consistency)* which depends on [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem).

+To keep consistency of objects eventually, LeoFS delivers the automated replication and recovery to automatically fix consistency of objects.
+You can configure the consistency level of your LeoFS system, and the LeoFS system is affected by the configuration.

 ## Consistency Level

 The consistency level of your LeoFS storage system is configured at <a href="https://github.com/leo-project/leofs/blob/master/apps/leo_manager/priv/leo_manager_0.conf" target="_blank">LeoManager's configuration file - leo_manager_0.conf</a>.
 You need to carefully configure the consisteny level because it is not able to change some items after starting the system.